 I wondered if that could apply to other senses as well.
 I did a bit of research on Google, and it turns out that the internet has a lot to say on the subject.
 I learned that walking backward falls into a category of actions called ‘neurobic exercises’.

 According to SheKnows.com Neurobics is the science of brain exercise.

-Neurobic exercises in a nutshell are: Doing the ordinary things in new, surprising and unexpected ways.
+Neurobic exercises, in a nutshell, are: Doing the ordinary things in new, surprising and unexpected ways.
 Break routines.
 For example, turn your calendar upside down.
-Find a safe place to walk backwards.
+Find a safe place to walk backward.

 A website called Physiotherapy-treatment.com provides several Neurobic exercises to try.
 Don’t make too many changes at once, attempt things and find out what works for you.
 Develop a mindset that asks, “How can I do this differently?”

-So, now that I think about it, perhaps Mama should have been the one walking backwards in the pool.
+So, now that I think about it, perhaps Mama should have been the one walking backward in the pool.